This guide explains how to install, use and configure several themes in Zsh.

-I bet, all true Linux fans love Terminal.
-A Terminal is a way of executing commands from a user for Linux Kernel.
-And a way for Linux Kernel to interact with user as well.
-Hence, it is always much faster way of doing several activities via terminal.
+I bet all true Linux fans love Terminal.
+A Terminal is a way of executing commands from a user for the Linux Kernel.
+And a way for Linux Kernel to interact with users as well.
+Hence, it is always a much faster way of doing several activities via the terminal.

-If you are a system administrator managing multiple Linux desktop systems in a local network, or, organization network, then definitely you spent your most of your time in terminal.
-If you use a desktop environment for those work, then you might want to change the look of your terminal for a change.
-Getting away from the mundane default terminals of Ubuntu and other Linux systems.
+If you are a system administrator managing multiple Linux desktop systems in a local network or organisation network, you spend most of your time in a terminal.
+If you use a desktop environment for those works, you might want to change the look of your terminal.
+And it helps to move away from the mundane default terminals of Ubuntu and other Linux systems.

-By default, almost of all Linux distributions uses Bash shell.
+By default, almost all Linux distributions use the Bash shell.
 The bash shell is a solid program and an old one too.
-But it lacks certain customization options.
-For example, if you want some nice colors, execution time for commands, etc. – it is difficult to customize.
+But it lacks specific customisation options.
+For example, if you want some nice colours, the execution time for commands, etc. – it isn’t easy to customise.

-So, for those customizations, you can use the Zsh shell, which is in a way an extended Bash Shell with additional improvements.
+So, for those customisations, you can use the Zsh shell, which is, in a way, an extended Bash Shell with additional improvements.

 And in this guide, we explain how to install, use and configure several themes in Zsh.
 This applies to all Linux distributions.

 Installing Zsh is easy.
-Following command does the trick.
+The following command does the trick.

 Ubuntu, Debian, Linux Mint and all related distro

 sudo dnf install zsh

 pacman -S zsh